ptressel/yelp_friend_analysis/README.md

 * Open yelp_friend_analysis_report.Rmd
 * Poke knit to PDF.

-NOTE: This is not yet quite ready to run -- I'm in the process of converting all the 30-some scripts into code chunks in the Rmd file, taking out Windows-specific paths, etc.
+NOTE: All of the former stand-alone scripts have been converted to code chunks in the Rmd file.
+Next step is testing to make sure nothing broke during conversion.
+Re-running the entire process from the ground up will take about a day.